PaulDance/cargo-liner/README.md

           equal operator.

           Cannot be used in conjunction with either `--compatible` or `--patch`.
+          Default: `false`, i.e. use a star requirement.

   -c, --compatible
           Import package versions as "compatible versions", i.e. prepended with a caret operator.

           Cannot be used in conjunction with either `--exact` or `--patch`.
+          Default: `false`, i.e. use a star requirement.

   -p, --patch
           Import package versions as "patch versions", i.e. prepended with a tilde operator.

           Cannot be used in conjunction with either `--exact` or `--compatible`.
+          Default: `false`, i.e. use a star requirement.

   -f, --force
-          Overwrite the current configuration file if it already exists
+          Overwrite the current configuration file if it already exists.

+          Default: `false`, i.e. return an error in case the file already exists.

   -h, --help
           Print help information (use `-h` for a summary)